- Helping Clients with Their Legal Challenges for over 30 Years

 Criminal penalties for cultivation and manufacturing drug crimes can include fines, imprisonment, community restitution and more.
 The severity of your potential sentence will be based on your criminal history and the nature of your alleged offense.
 For example, sentencing for Schedule I drug manufacturing crimes will likely be more severe than for Schedule III drug manufacturing crimes.
 To learn more about the possible penalties you face, contact a Tampa drug crime defense lawyer from our firm directly.

 You have options if you have been arrested for the drug crime of cultivation or manufacturing.
 Every person arrested and charged with a drug crime is innocent until proven guilty.
-The criminal defense lawyers at Taracks & Associates can challenge the evidence that is against you.
+The criminal defense lawyer at Taracks & Associates can challenge the evidence that is against you.
 For example, we can attack police procedure and how the evidence was obtained.
 To begin building a strong defense for you, contact us today.
 We can give you a free evaluation of your case so that you know the best legal recourse after a drug arrest.